 - b.
-Case Note File Entry: Notes written about the client's problems and needs on the assessment form do not have to be rewritten in the case narrative. - 9.
-Ongoing Narrative: Ongoing narrative must reflect the following: - a.
-Appropriateness: That services as well as the duration and intensity, continue to be appropriate for meeting the client's ongoing needs. - b.
 Service Consistency: That services continue to be consistent with the care plan and are delivered in accordance with program policy. - c.
 Adjustments Needed: Adjustments to be made to the plan based on new information received. - d.
 Problem Status: The status of each active problem listed on the care plan: - i.
-Semiannual Standard: The case manager shall address each problem in case notes at least semiannually following initial client contact. - ii.
-Tracking: For tracking ease, the problem number on the most recent care plan shall correspond with the problem number entry that updates the case note. - iii.
+Care Plan Semiannual Review Standard: The case manager shall address each problem in case notes at least semiannually following initial client contact. - Tracking: For tracking ease, the problem number on the most recent care plan shall correspond with the problem number entry that updates the case note. - iii.
 Progress/Barriers: Case notes shall describe progress or additional problems encountered in achieving desired outcomes stated on the care plan. - e.
 Other Data: Include any other data appropriate to the client's situation. - f.
 Client's Satisfaction: Include how satisfied the client or caregiver is with the services being provided. - g.
 Termination: Circumstances for termination.